 These islands are absolute stunners where beaches are concerned.
-Matter of fact, the islands must have been given VIP passes to an exquisite selection when the universe was allocating beaches.
+As a matter of fact, the islands must have had VIP passes to an exquisite selection when the universe allocated beaches.

-Grand Turk is not as commercialised and developed as Providenciales but it's beaches are no less draw dropping!
+Grand Turk, not as commercialised and developed as Providenciales, but its beaches are no less draw dropping!
 Sand so white it sparkles!
 Sea and sky so endlessly azure, they become one!
-Add to that a wreck on the beach and you have another story to tell.
+Add to that a wreck on the beach, and you have another story to tell.

 This is Governor's Beach.
 Frequented by the locals and shied away from by three thousand strong tourists off a cruise ship.
-The good news is - it remained empty but for three local families and their Sunday picnics sat at wooden beach tables and chairs in the shade of the pine trees having a good old gossip.
-The kids on the other hand took utmost great pleasure in frolicking around the omnipresent 'Mega One Triton' shipwreck.
+The good news is - it remained relatively empty with a cruise ship in port while local families and their Sunday picnics sat at wooden beach tables and chairs, shaded by the pine trees and having a good old gossip.
+On the other hand, the kids took utmost great pleasure in frolicking around the omnipresent 'Mega One Triton' shipwreck.

 This beach is especially convenient to the cruise terminal in Grand Turk.
-If only a few hours to idle away and are looking for a beatific time away from your madding three thousand strong cruise crowd, calm waters; sugar white sandy beach and an imposing shipwreck in your photo frame, head over to the Governor's Beach.
+If only a few hours to idle away and look for a beatific time away from your madding three thousand strong cruise crowd, calm waters, sugar-white sandy beach and an imposing shipwreck in your photo frame, head over to the Governor's Beach.
 It is named for the nearby Governor's mansion.